gajjartejas/pi-wish/README.md

    - `customBirthdayMessages` - Use a specified message for a wish.
    - `telegramNotificationsEnabled` - Enable disable telegram notification.
    - `telegramDebugNotificationsEnabled` - Enable debug logs on telegram notification, prints exception if any.
+   - `disableImageLoading` - Disable loading images in browser.
+   - `enableNewReleaseCheck` - Enable to check new release updates on startups.

    Note: Example Ids: `["4", "5"]`, use `id` field from URL - `https://m.facebook.com/profile.php/?id=4`